shane-tomlinson/node-font-face-generator/README.md

 ```

 2. Set up your configuration.
-Two configuration items are needed for the css_generator, `fonts` and
+Two configuration items are used for the css_generator, `fonts` and
 `locale_to_url_keys`. `fonts` is an Object that holds a dictionary of fonts.
 ```
 font_config = {